To find the daily readings of the Mass: USA UK & Ireland

 - Lectio Divina & Theology

-- The Prophetical Dimension of Christianity
+- The Prophetic Dimension of Christianity

 - Lectio Divina & Prayer of the Heart at Two Important Turning Points in Spiritual Life